SolaceDev/pubsubplus-connector-kafka-source/README.md

 #### Scaling the Source Connector

-The Solace Source Connector will scale when more performance is required.
+The PubSub+ Source Connector will scale when more performance is required.
 There is only so much throughput that can be pushed through the
 Connect API.
 The Solace broker supports far greater throughput than can be afforted through a single instance of the Connect API.
 The Kafka Broker can also produce records at a rate far greater than available through a single instance of the Connector.
 Therefore, multiple instances of the Source Connector will increase throughput from the Kafka broker to the Solace PubSub+ broker.